reagent-project/reagent-cookbook/data-tables/README.md

 ### Create a table with id "#example"

 Basically, this function applies the `.DataTable()` method on whichever html element has an id of `"#example"`.
 Let's create a table with an id of "#example" in the `home-page` reagent component.
+Also, let's remove some of the boilerplate from the reagent-seed template.

 ```clojure
 (ns data-tables.views.home-page)